 The Senior Notes contain change-of-control provisions pertaining to Procaps, S.A. and certain customary affirmative and negative covenants and events of default.
-In addition, the Senior Notes require us, Procaps, S.A., and the other obligors thereunder to comply with the following financial ratios: (i) consolidated total debt of the Company, Procaps, S.A., and the other obligors thereunder to consolidated EBITDA for the last twelve months (the "NPA Debt/EBITDA Ratio") of 3.50:1.00 or less, measured at certain quarterly determination dates and (ii) an EBITDA interest coverage ratio (the "NPA Interest Coverage Ratio") (calculated as the consolidated EBITDA for the last twelve months of the Company, Procaps, S.A., and the other obligors thereunder) in excess of, or equal to, 3.00:1.00, calculated at certain dates of determination.
+In addition, the Senior Notes require us, Procaps, S.A., and the other obligors thereunder to comply with the following financial ratios: (i) consolidated total debt of the Company, Procaps, S.A., and the other obligors thereunder to consolidated EBITDA for the last twelve months (the "NPA Debt/EBITDA Ratio") of 3.50:1.00 or less, measured at certain quarterly determination dates and (ii) an EBITDA interest coverage ratio (the "NPA Interest Coverage Ratio") (calculated as the consolidated EBITDA for the last twelve months of the Company, Procaps, S.A., and the other obligors thereunder divided by the consolidated interest expenses of the Company, Procaps, S.A., and the other obligors thereunder divided at certain dates of determination.